 So that's the accommodation sorted?
 Holiday Cottages it is.
 Yes?
 Good.
 Now what are you going to do when you get here?

 What ever the weather, your interest, age or energy level there is something here for you.
-All of the attractions featured in the slideshows below as well as our Pinterest Page are within a 45 minute drive of the cottages.
-Scroll through the slide shows and click on the images for more information*.
-The list is by no means exhaustive and we are always adding to it.
+This list is by no means exhaustive and we are always adding to it.
 We have visited most of the places listed here ourselves so if you have any questions just ask, likewise If you have stayed at the cottages before and have visited somewhere great that isn't listed here then please let us know about it.

 All over York.
 JORVIK Viking Festival.
 A week-long commemoration of a seminal moment in British history, the arrival and conquest of England by the Great Viking Army in AD 866.
 With an exciting programme of events that explore the impact of the Viking invasion on Anglo-Saxon England, including living history encampments, walks, talks, tours and of course, dramatic combat performances, there is something for everyone. tel: 01904 615505 email: firstname.lastname@example.org web: https://www.jorvikvikingfestival.co.uk

 Kiplin Hall, Nr.
 Scorton, Richmond.
 DL10 6AT.
 Snowdrops and Aconites - take a walk through the beautiful grounds to see a sure sign Spring is on its way.
 10am-4pm Saturday to Wednesday.
 Normal admission prices apply - see website for details. tel: 01748 818178 email: email@example.com web: http://www.kiplinhall.co.uk